-Similarly, if you’re working with the vacuum and your dog wants to come close to the device, allow them to do so.
+Similarly, if your dog wants to check out the vacuum while you’re cleaning, allow them.
 It may aid the acceptance of the device.

-If your dog doesn’t want to be near the device, let them be since forcing them to be around the vacuum will only exacerbate their fears.
+If your dog doesn’t want to be near the device, don’t force them.
+This will only exacerbate their fears.
 Remember, the acceptance process is gradual.

 2. Keep Your Vacuum Cleaner Low to the Ground

 When the vacuum is low to the ground, it becomes less imposing to your dog.
 This eliminates the feeling of dominance.
-It also makes it easily accessible to the dog if they want to investigate it.
+It also makes it easy for the dog to investigate the vacuum.

 Additionally, switch on the vacuum for a short time occasionally when you’re not cleaning your house.
-This will help your dog familiarize themselves with the sound and noise.
+This will familiarize the dog with the sound and noise.

 3. Start Small

-Have the vacuum cleaner on for only a few minutes at a time.
-Start with space or a room that’s not occupied by your dog.
+Turn the vacuum cleaner on for only a few minutes at a time.
+Move your dog to another room.
 Where possible, ask a family member or friend to help note the dog’s reaction.

 If your dog is okay with the vacuum from a distance, slowly approach the space they are in.
 Leave a clear path to the door in case the dog chooses to leave the room.
-You may need to repeat the process for a while before your dog can get used to it.
+You may need to repeat the process a few times before your dog gets used to it.

 4. Placing Yummy Treats on the Vacuum

 Consider placing treats on the vacuum cleaner to help change your dog’s perception of the device.
-It then becomes less of a threat and more of something that earns them rewards.
+It then becomes less of a threat and more rewarding.

 Similarly, reward your dog with a treat if they remain calm after you have finished using the vacuum.
 They may even start wagging their tail whenever they see the device.